ProvableHQ/leo/documentation/guides/testing.md

 [general tags]: # "guides, tests, testing, unit_testing, integration_testing, devnode, devnet, testnet"

-Once deployed, an application lives on the ledger forever.
-Consequently, it's important to consider every edge case and rigorously test your code.
-There are a number of tools and techniques you can use.
+After deployment, an application stays on the ledger permanently.
+Thus, consider each edge case and test your code fully.
+You can use the following tools and techniques.

 - [**Unit and Integration Testing**](#unit-and-integration-testing) - Validate Leo program logic through test cases.
 - [**Running a Devnode**](#running-a-devnode) - Deploy and execute against a lightweight local node.